HerrErde/SubwayBooster/README.md

 - All **Collections**
 - All **Trophies**
 - All **Achievements**
+- All **Quests**

 ### Info

-The files of the SubwaySurfers App are now encrypted, not changing the way to add new names for the Characters/Outfits/Boards.
+The save files in SubwaySurf are now encrypted, which doesn't change the way how to modify the pre-generated files, like new Characters/Outfits/Boards.
-Because it is still possible to modify the SubwaySurfers files by just replacing the original SubwaySurfers files with the modified ones.

-If you want to extract your own set of Characters or Boards, you can achieve this by downloading the app, renaming it to `.zip`, \
-and then extracting the files `characters.json` and `boards.json` from the folder `assets/tower/gamedata/`. \
-This folder contains the necessary data, allowing you to set all characters or boards along with their outfits and Special Abilities.
+By just replacing your encrypted SubwaySurf save files with the unencrypted modified ones, it will modify to the new Values.

 ### How do I use it?

-To modify the SubwaySurfers files, you'll need a file explorer and the latest release from [this link](https://github.com/HerrErde/SubwayBooster/releases/latest).
-Once you've downloaded the release, unpack the Zip file and extract it into the same folder.
-In the extracted files, you'll find the **Android** folder.
-Copy this folder to the **Internal Storage** of your Android device.
+To modify the SubwaySurfers files, you'll need a file explorer and the latest [release](https://github.com/HerrErde/SubwayBooster/releases/latest). \
+Once you've downloaded the release, simply unpack the Zip file and extract its contents into the same folder (This process may vary depending on the file explorer you're using).
+In the extracted files, you'll have the **Android** folder.
+Copy this folder to the **Internal **Storage** (which has its own **Android** folder) of your Android device.
+(You'll need to have full access to your Android/data folder for this step).

+If you need help join the [Discord Server](https://discord.gg/NAXbNwKK2V)

-If you know what you're doing, you can edit the individual files and then copy them into the `com.kiloo.subwaysurf` folder.
-Just make sure to be careful and understand the changes you're making.
+If you know how to, you can edit the individual files and then copy them into the `com.kiloo.subwaysurf` folder. \
+Just make sure to know to understand which changes you're making.

 ---